Jayanth-sharma/RTL-design-synthesis-using-sky130--vsd/README.md

 # Introduction to Timing.lib
 - The Standard cell library :
 - The Library files We are Using Here are Sky130 Process Node:
-- About Sky130 Process Node:
+- About Sky130 Process Node:The SKY130 is a mature 180nm-130nm hybrid technology originally developed internally by Cypress Semiconductor before being spun out into     SkyWater Technology and made accessible to general industry.
  ```
  gvim Sky130_fd_scSky130_fd_sc_hd_tt_025C_1v80.lib